cupidthecat/cupid-nes/README.md

 ## 🎮 MAJOR MILESTONE: Super Mario Bros Fully Playable!

-**BREAKTHROUGH ACHIEVEMENT:** The emulator can now successfully run and play Super Mario Bros, one of the most iconic and demanding NES games!
+**BREAKTHROUGH ACHIEVEMENT:** The emulator can now successfully run and play Super Mario Bros, one of the most iconic and fun NES games!
 This represents a monumental achievement in NES emulation, validating that all core systems-CPU, PPU, APU, memory mapping, and timing-are working together with commercial-game accuracy.

 <p align="center">
   <img src="img/smb.gif" alt="Super Mario Bros Gameplay">